BP-H/superNova_2177/README.md

 docker run -p 8501:8501 supernova-ui
 ```

-The build process installs required system libraries such as `libsnappy-dev`
+The build process installs required system libraries such as `libsnappy-dev`.
+Optional SDL dependencies are included only when `requirements-optional.txt`
-and SDL dependencies, so no manual setup is needed when using Docker.
+is used, so no manual setup is needed when enabling those features in Docker.

 Or bring up the full stack:
 ```bash